-For companies that are global in outlook and willing to embrace new technologies, there are a number of opportunities to be seized:1.
-Explore new markets
+For companies that are global in outlook and willing to embrace new technologies, there are a number of opportunities to be seized:

 A recent report from Sheffield Hallam University found that 83% of British manufactures are preparing for a hard Brexit and because of this are actively forging relationships with new potential international markets.
 The increasingly bitter relationship between the US and China presents UK businesses with a chance to work more closely with both markets.
 In particular, industries such as agriculture and pharmaceuticals have a real opportunity to show the Chinese market what they are capable of.

-- Increasing supply chain velocity - as the true impact of tariffs and Brexit are felt across the manufacturing sector, every function in the value chain must play its part in ensuring that the process is efficient and transparent.
-The key is to drive synergy savings by breaking down cross-functional silos
+- Increasing supply chain velocity - as the true impact of tariffs and Brexit are felt across the manufacturing sector, every function in the value chain must play its part in ensuring that the process is efficient and The key is to drive synergy savings by breaking down cross- functional silos

 - Sourcing restructuring and more effective supplier negotiation - protect margins by sourcing suppliers in countries less likely to feel the impact of price increases.
 Procurement needs to work hand-in-hand with financial and commercial teams and be ready to advise the business depending on how global trade shapes up in the future

-- Optimising the operational footprint - robust product lifecycle management and new product introduction processes are essential to survival in an ever changing global marketplace
+- Optimizing the operational footprint - robust product lifecycle management and new product introduction processes are essential to survival in an ever-changing global marketplace

-- Developing an optimised product portfolio- as the costs of raw materials, energy and labour rise, it will become increasingly important for executives to frequently review and optimise their operational footprint
+- Developing an optimized product portfolio- as the costs of raw materials, energy and labor rise, it will become increasingly important for executives to frequently review and optimize their operational footprint.

 Exciting times lie ahead